-The proliferation of work management apps doesn't help that, though, that's why at Unito we sync them so any teams can work together while staying on the app they love.
+The proliferation of work management tools doesn't help that, though, that's why at Unito we sync them so any teams can work together while staying on the tool they love.

-Trello is the perfect app when it comes to having a shared project between teams:
+Trello is the perfect application when it comes to having a shared board between teams:

 - The support team that files bugs and improvements to the engineers working in GitHub